Discover the cosmos!

 Abell 2151,

-is loaded with gas and dust rich,
+this cluster is loaded with gas and dust rich,

 star-forming spiral galaxies